h5bp/Front-end-Developer-Interview-Questions/README.md

 * How would you implement a web design comp that uses non-standard fonts?
 	* Webfonts (font services like: Google Webfonts, Typekit etc.)
 * Explain how a browser determines what elements match a CSS selector?
+* What is specificity and how does it work?

 ### Optional fun Questions: